michaeljennings/feed/README.md

 When the notification is pushed a `NotificationAdded` event will be fired.

-You can then listen for this and then broadcast it, send an email etc.
+You can then listen for this and then broadcast the notification, send an email etc.

-You simply need to register the listeners in the event service provider.
+You just need to register the listeners in the event service provider.

 ```php
 protected $listen = [